Puligny-Montrachet wine

 Puligny-Montrachet wine is produced in the commune of Puligny-Montrachet in Côte de Beaune of Burgundy.
 The Appellation d'origine contrôlée (AOC) Puligny-Montrachet may be used for white wine and red with respectively Chardonnay and Pinot noir as the main grape variety.
 However, almost only white Puligny-Montrachet is produced, at around 99.5 per cent of the total production.
 There are four Grand Cru vineyards within Puligny-Montrachet, with Montrachet the most well-known, and 17 Premier Cru vineyards.

-In 2008, there were 207.98 ha of vineyard surface was in production for Puligny-Montrachet wine at village and Premier Cru level, and 10,844 hectoliters of wine was produced, of which 10,792 hectoliters white wine and 52 hectoliters red wine.
+In 2008, there were 207.98 ha of vineyard surface was in production for Puligny-Montrachet wine at village and Premier Cru level, and 10,844 hectolitres of wine was produced, of which 10,792 hectolitres white wine and 52 hectolitres red wine.
 Some 3.67 ha of this area was used for the red wines in 2007.
 The amount produced corresponds to slightly fewer than 1.5 million bottles of which slightly fewer than 7,000 bottles were red wine.

 For white wines, the AOC regulations allow both Chardonnay and Pinot blanc to be used, but most wines are 100% Chardonnay.
-The AOC regulations also allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the rare red wines, but this not very often practiced.
-The allowed base yield is 45 hectoliters per hectare for white wine (40 for red wine).
+The AOC regulations also allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the rare red wines, but this not very often practised.
+The allowed base yield is 45 hectolitres per hectare for white wine (40 for red wine).
 The grapes must reach a maturity of at least 11.0 per cent potential alcohol for village-level white wine (10.5 for red) and 11.5 per cent for Premier Cru white wine (11.0 for red).

 The style of white Puligny-Montrachet is often very mineral, with a more restrained oak character compared to the white wines of some of the other Côte de Beaune villages, and tends to be described as "elegant" rather than fruit-driven, although some aspects of the style (such as the level of fruitiness) varies somewhat between producers and specific vineyards.